ipfabric/docs/docs/platform_first_steps/00-quick_start.md

     discovered device would belong to using the "regex tester" on the **Site Separation** page.

-    Please see documentation located at [Site Separation](../IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/site_separation.md).
+    Please see the documentation in [Site Separation](../IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/site_separation.md).

 ## Discovery

 If you followed the **Configuration Wizard**, the last step would ask you to **Start Discovery**.
 You can also start discoveries by using the [Discovery Snapshot](../IP_Fabric_GUI/discovery_snapshot.md) menu.
-This is where the magic of IP Fabric happens where it will go out to your devices, find neighbors, and collect information.
+This is where the magic of IP Fabric happens, where it will go out to your devices, find neighbors, and collect information.

-Here are some great resources for explaining the Discovery process:
+Here are some great resources for explaining the discovery process:

 - [How CLI Discovery Works](../overview/How_Discovery_Works/CLI_discovery.md)
 - [How API Discovery Works](../overview/How_Discovery_Works/API_discovery.md)